boltops-tools/terraspace-docs/_includes/layering/provider-mode.md

 * Only the app level layers are shown for clarity.
 * All layers except for the first, tfvars root folder, are provider specific.
 * The region maps to an AWS region, Azure location, or Google region.
-For `location` can be also used instead.
+For Azure, `location` and `region` are aliased.
 * The `namespace` an AWS account, Azure subscription, or Google project.